jbcden/pandoc_resume/resume.md

 6/2015-Present
 :   **Mobile Defense**

-Developed and maintained API endpoints for the Pocketgeek application.
+Developed and maintained API endpoints for the Pocket Geek application.

 * Ruby on Rails